Gladstone Hotel (Toronto): History

-In 2000, the Tippin and the Zeidler families purchased the 60-room hotel for CA$2.25 million.
-Bronco's became the "Art Bar" jazz venue.
+In 2000, the Tippin and Zeidler families purchased the 60-room hotel for CA$2.25 million.
+Bronco's became the Art Bar jazz venue.
 In December 2001, the hotel was put up for sale for $3.3 million.
-On February 20, 2002, co-owner Michael Tippin served immediate eviction notices on the tenants, citing a lack of insurance on the building, however, a last-minute reprieve by Margaret Zeidler let the tenants stay after the hotel closed.
+On February 20, 2002, co-owner Michael Tippin served immediate eviction notices on the tenants, citing a lack of insurance on the building, but a last-minute reprieve by Margaret Zeidler let the tenants stay after the hotel closed.
 The next day, the Zeidlers announced that they had found insurance for the hotel, allowing it to remain open.
-The Zeidlers became sole owners of the hotel in 2003 and the venue began to host art shows, openings and community meetings as well as live music.
+The Zeidlers became sole owners of the hotel in 2003 and the venue began to host art shows, openings and community meetings, as well as live music.

 In 2004, the Zeidlers began a restoration of the hotel, which was completed in 2005.
 Eberhard Zeidler was the architect involved and two of his daughters, Margie and Christina, oversaw operations and management.
-Margaret Zeidler, who was involved in the restoration of 401 Richmond Street West, had originally bought the hotel and made arrangements to have her sister manage the hotel.
+Margaret Zeidler, who was involved in the restoration of 401 Richmond Street West, had originally bought the hotel and made arrangements to have her sister manage it.
 The owners invited local artists to compete in a competition for new designs for hotel rooms, each with a main concept or idea.
 The renovation reduced the number of rooms to 37, each one-of-a-kind, from the winning proposals.
 The Gladstone kept its bar and event venue spaces open and operating throughout the restoration process.

-The long-term tenants were moved out of the hotel in June 2004, when it became clear that the hotel needed extensive refurbishing and the hotel's third and fourth floors (the hotel room floors) required three months of closure.
-The Zeidlers helped them find new homes in the community prior to beginning the restoration project.
-The family provided financial support and the employees at the hotel worked to find homes for the most elderly and at risk.
+The long-term tenants were moved out of the hotel in June 2004, when it became clear that the hotel needed extensive refurbishing, and the hotel's third and fourth floors (the hotel room floors) required three months of closure.
+The Zeidlers helped the tenants find new homes in the community prior to beginning the restoration project.
+The family provided financial support, and the employees at the hotel worked to find homes for the most elderly and at-risk.
 Some of the former residents moved to the Parkview Arms Hotel, down Queen Street beside Trinity Bellwoods Park.
-The story of the tenants' leaving is documented in the Last Call At The Gladstone Hotel documentary.
+The story of the tenants' leaving is documented in the Last Call at the Gladstone Hotel documentary.

 In 2004, the Gladstone began hosting Come Up To My Room, an alternative design exhibition showcasing new and established local art/design talent, co-founded and co-curated by Christina Zeidler and Pamila Matharu.
 It is run annually as part of the Toronto Design Offsite Festival, during Toronto Design Week.